Sunday, June 27, 2010

 01 Montenegro

 B: “Everybody’s talkin’ ’bout all the things I’m missin’” says it all really.
-Although the twist in the tale is probably quite a clever observation of relationships that aren’t good for you, it’s still a bit lame.
+Although the twist in the tale is quite a clever observation of relationships that aren’t good for you, it’s still a bit lame.

 A: Two has-been Germans and a Spanish schlager queen do not a successful song-writing team make.
 The way the vocal arrangement is so tightly interwoven with the strings in the verses is annoying, given that (i) that’s the last thing either of them should be and (ii) they’re both far more interesting in the chorus.